-Japanese maple trees are not toxic.
+Japanese maple trees are charming small maples with decorative leaves and astonishing and dramatic fall color.
+They fit nicely into a small garden.
+Despite their fiery leaves in autumn, no part of the tree is toxic to humans or domestic animals -- except horses.
 In fact, the tree's leaves are eaten as part of some Japanese dishes and have no adverse health effects.

 Japanese maples (Acer palmatum) are native to Japan, Korea and China.
 Gardeners and horticulturists prize these trees for their autumn colors and beautiful foliage.
 Japanese maples are typically small and perfect for small gardens or for growing in containers.
 Tree experts often refer to them as Acers.

-There are more than 1,000 cultivars (or varieties) of Japanese maple trees.
-Similar species include Acer duplicatoserratum, Acer japonicum (Downy Japanese Maple), Acer pseudosieboldianum (Korean Maple), Acer shirasawanum (Fullmoon Maple), and Acer sieboldianum (Siebold's Maple).
+There are more than 1,000 cultivars of Japanese maple trees.
+Similar species include Acer duplicatoserratum, Acer japonicum (Downy Japanese maple), Acer pseudosieboldianum (Korean maple), Acer shirasawanum (Fullmoon maple), and Acer sieboldianum (Siebold's maple).